-Yes.
-You can talk with a registered advisor.
-He or she can help you assess your financial needs and goals to determine if a particular PPN investment is right for you.
+A registered advisor can help you assess your financial needs and goals to determine if a particular PPN investment is right for you.
 A registered advisor can help you:

 - Assess whether the conditions of the guarantee are adequate for your investment needs.
 For example, does the guarantee require you to lock up your money for a period of time that does not suit your investment objectives?
 Can you afford the penalties if you withdraw your money before the guarantee period expires?